metric-vac/BroCode/README.md

 # BroCode Programming Language 🎯

-A humorous, frat house-themed programming language with a Python interpreter.
-Because coding should be fun, broskiii
+A funny frat house-themed programming language with a Python interpreter.
+Because coding should be fun broskiii

 ## Features